White Light/White Heat: Recording

-Reed purposefully wanted to go "as high and as hard as we could".
+Reed wanted to go "as high and as hard as we could".
 At the time, Reed played a 12-string guitar, Gibson, and Epiphone guitars; he also used Vox amplifiers.
 The band also used Vox distortion pedals to the fullest extent; recording engineer Gary Kellgren reportedly said "you can't do it – all the needles are on red" during the recording sessions.
-To get the sound of a character receiving a blade through their skull in "The Gift", Reed stabbed or smashed a cantaloupe, at the request of Frank Zappa, who was recording in the same studio.
-For "Sister Ray", the band worked individually instead of coordinating together–the drums were drowned out due to the level of noise.
-The song was intentionally recorded in one take to prevent constant shifting of the sound of it, which was what happened with "Heroin" on the previous record.
+To get the sound of a character receiving a blade through their skull in "The Gift", Reed stabbed or smashed a cantaloupe at the request of Frank Zappa, who was recording in the same studio.
+For "Sister Ray", the band worked individually instead of coordinating together, and Tucker's drums were drowned out due to the level of noise.
+The song was recorded in one take to prevent the disjunct sound that the band felt had characterized "Heroin" on the previous record.
 Tucker was disappointed with the final product, as Wilson forgot to turn on some of her drum microphones while recording.
-According to Reed, Kellgren walked out during the recording of "Sister Ray".
+According to Reed, Kellgren walked out during the recording of "Sister Ray" and waited for the band to call him back in after they were done playing.

 "I Heard Her Call My Name" was remixed by Reed after the recording process to boost his vocals, which Tucker said ruined the sound of the song.
-Morrison considered the album a technical failure, additionally citing "I Heard Her Call My Name"; Morrison would quit the band for a couple of days in response.
-While mixing the album, Reed discovered how the sound of it was distorted since the band played too loudly, and the band couldn't resolve the issue as they had limited studio time.
-Cale said the band neglected how playing loud would affect the technical quality of the record, and Morrison concluded that it was "doomed" due to its level of distortion and compression.
+Morrison considered the album a technical failure, additionally citing "I Heard Her Call My Name"; he would quit the band for several days in response.
+While mixing the album, Reed discovered extensive distortion since the band played too loudly, which they did not have enough studio time to resolve.
+Cale said the band had not considered how playing at such a volume would affect the technical quality of the record, and Morrison concluded that it was "doomed" due to its level of distortion and compression.
 Before its release, Wilson resigned from MGM Records, the owner of the band's label at the time, and would never work with the band again.